 instead.
 They may cross the Moral Event Horizon

-as a result.
+redemption.
 This is occasionally a case of the Sunk Cost Fallacy

 but not necessarily.
 If you've come so far that reaching your goal requires only a tiny push any more, it's "more economical", so to speak, to go through with it.

 Anime & Manga

 - In Code Geass, Lelouch justifies his uncertainty about the Zero Requiem plan by claiming that too many people have been sacrificed for them to stop.
 This would ordinarily not fit the trope, except that he was responsible for many of those sacrifices.